walterhiggins/WMPJS/book-outline.md

 2. To make it easier for my kids (and others) to create Minecraft mods.
 3. To make it easier to teach programming to kids using Javascript and Minecraft as tools.

 Most Minecraft Plugins are written in a language called 'Java'.
 Java was invented back in the 1990s as a simpler way to program.
 Before Java, programmers used languages like C and C++ which were difficult to learn and use.
 C and C++ were difficult because if you wrote a program that wanted to grab some space in the computer's memory, you had to remember to free up that space when you no longer needed it, otherwise the computer would quickly run out of memory and the program would crash.
 Java solved this problem by having automatic `Garbage Collection` (yes - that's what programmers actually call it) which automatically frees up memory when it was no longer needed.
 Java has many other advantages too.
-It has a large library of functions to do common tasks so you don't have to write those functions yourself and Java is `cross-platform` which mean it runs on Windows, Linux and Mac OS.
+It has a large library of functions to do common tasks so you don't have to write those functions yourself.
+Java is `cross-platform` which mean it runs on Windows, Linux and Mac OS.
 Minecraft is written in Java and so too are Minecraft servers.

 Java is a fine language and is widely used.
 However, it can be a little difficult to learn - especially if you are completely new to programming.
 Java can be verbose - meaning you need to write a lot of Java code to do even simple things.
 Java code can't be executed right away either.
 You need to first "compile" it.
 Compiling is the process of converting Java source code into a form the computer can understand.

 Javascript came along shortly after Java.
 It was invented in the mid 1990s just when the Internet was becoming really popular.
 Although their names sound alike they are very different languages.
 JavaScript is simpler than Java in many ways.
 In recent years it has become popular as a language not just for web programming but for all kinds of uses.

 ScriptCraft is a Minecraft Server plugin which makes it possible to write your own plugins using Javascript.
-As well as writing your own plugins, you can also use ScriptCraft to build large-scale structures (Skyscrapers, Temples, Roads, Castles and Forts) in the game.
+You can also use ScriptCraft to build large-scale structures (Skyscrapers, Temples, Roads, Castles and Forts) in the game.

 ### Installing ScriptCraft